-Based on an updated Ex-Ante Assessment of Financial Instruments and the Investment Strategy for Financial Instruments under the Operational Program Environment 2014-2020 carried out by the European Bank for Reconstruction and Development in 2018 11,4% of the allocated resources under the PA 1 is earmarked to be used under the form of financial instruments to support the activities under the investment priority.
+Based on an updated Ex-Ante Assessment of Financial Instruments and the Investment Strategy for Financial Instruments under the Operational Program Environment 2014-2020 carried out by the European Bank for Reconstruction and Development in 2018 7.12 % of the allocated resources under the PA 1 is earmarked to be used under the form of financial instruments to support the activities under the investment priority.

-Investment priority <2A.2.4.1 type="S" input="S"> c (ii) under TO 6 (CF): Investing in the water sector to meet the requirements of the Union's environmental acquis and to address needs, identified by the Member States, for investment that goes beyond those requirements. <2A.2.4.2 type="S" maxlength ="3500" input="M">
+Investment priority 1 c (ii) under TO 6 (CF): Investing in the water sector to meet the requirements of the Union's environmental acquis and to address needs, identified by the Member States, for investment that goes beyond those requirements.